Setup self-hosted Plex Media Server in Docker

 curl -fsSL https://get.docker.com | sh

-Though Plex has an official Docker image, I highly suggest you instead use the Linuxserver image, which is built and maintained by the Linuxserver community.
+Though Plex has an official Docker image, if this is your first time running Plex I strongly suggest you instead use the Linuxserver image, which is built and maintained by the Linuxserver community.
 I run the Linuxserver image of Plex without issue, and it seems that is also the case with most self-hosters.

 services: